Mississippi Casino Revenue Slips In November

 Results across the state’s gaming regions were mixed.

-The Northern Region, centered around Tunica, posted the steepest decline, with revenue down 4.6% to $42.8m from $44.9m a year earlier.
+The Northern Region, centered around Tunica, posted the steepest decline, with revenue down 4.6% to $42.8 million from $44.9 million a year earlier.

 Boyd Gaming cited prolonged market pressures and declining demand as the reasons for shutting the property after more than 30 years of operation.